Discworld Features

 Whereas many muds are largely made up of stock areas with a few custom ones, Discworld MUD is completely custom.
 The entire MUD is written to the theme of Terry Pratchett's Discworld books.

 A completely custom MUD of this size and complexity is only made possible by being both long-lived and popular, or by charging.
-Because Discworld MUD has been running continuously for over 10 years there has been much time to create many unique and interesting areas.
-In addition the popularity of Discworld MUD means that at any one time it generally has more people logged in developing new things than most MUDs have total players.
+Because Discworld MUD has been running continuously since 1991 there has been much time to create many unique and interesting areas.

 In addition, through the use of terrains, all the gaps between cities and countries are being filled in with contiguous, explorable rooms featuring everything from deserts to oceans, forests to tundra.